 From the beginning of its existence until 1836, the church was a parish church for Lubiń.
-Then, after the dissolution of the monastery, the parish was moved to the monastery church of the Blessed Virgin Mary, and in 1853 the church of St. Leonard, which was to be used to obtain building materials, was finally handed over to the evangelicals.
+Then, after the dissolution of the monastery, the parish was moved to the monastery church of the Blessed Virgin Mary, and the threatened with demolition church of St. Leonard, which was to be used to obtain building materials, was finally handed over to Evangelicals in 1853.
 After the Second World War, the church was returned to the Benedictines.

 The original Romanesque church was a single-nave (5.2 x 6 meters) with a separate, narrower than the nave, almost square chancel (3.8 x 3.3 meters), closed with an apse from the east.
 Its walls, 1.3-1.5 meters thick, were made of granite blocks in the opus emplectum technique, while details such as frieze, window frames, portal, chancel and apse arch as well as sedilia frames made of ceramic elements, which was a characteristic feature of the Romanesque building.
 The red of the bricks, additionally highlighted with paint, contrasted both with the white plastered interior and the stone wall.
 On the apse axis, under the frieze, a semi-circularly arched window was pierced.
 This element received richly moulded jambs made of brick elements and sandstone slabs.
 Additional Romanesque windows (later significantly widened) were located in the southern wall of the chancel and the nave and in the northern facade of the nave, where there was also a portal crowned with a semicircular with a simple tympanum slab lined with bricks.